You Might be an RVer if...

 ...you can wash all of the dishes from a meal in 1/2 cup of water.

-...you can take a full shower (in under two minutes), including washing your hair with less than one gallon of water.
+...you can take a full shower (in under two minutes), including washing your hair

 ...vacationing to a 'trailer park' seems perfectly okay to you.